X

 Watson will join a WR room that lacks a true WR1 and, more importantly, a deep threat.
 With Jayden Reed (collarbone) on the IR and likely out for the remainder of the season, Watson could see a large target share quite early in his return.
 First-round pick Matthew Golden has shown flashes at times but has yet to emerge as a consistent contributor.

 Romeo Doubs has instead taken on the WR1 role but has seen the vast majority of his fantasy production come in the red zone, evidenced by his four receiving touchdowns on just 24 receptions.
-Before catching at least five passes in each of the first three weeks, Doubs caught just 2.3 receptions in each of the first three weeks.
+Before catching at least five passes in each of the last three weeks, Doubs caught just 2.3 receptions in each of the first three weeks.

 With Jordan Love playing at a high level, Watson could be the deep threat this offense needs to take it into second gear.